ASFHyP3/hyp3-cookiecutter/README.md

 This access token will regularly expire unless you set them to last forever (which we don't recommend) so make sure to keep the token current and the secret up to date!

-### 7. Restart the GitHub Actions

-Now you're all setup!
-You should be able to navigate to your repository "Actions", restart the failed Workflows on `develop`, and watch it create minimal HyP3 plugin container for your process.

-### 8. Make HyP3 plugin container public
+### 7. Make HyP3 plugin container public

-Once the Actions have successfully run, a containerized version of your plugin will be available in the GitHub Container Registry (GHCR).
+Once the "Test and build" GitHub Actions workflow has successfully run, a containerized version of your plugin will be available in the GitHub Container Registry (GHCR).
 You can find this plugin in the "Packages" section of your GitHub user/organization account.
 You can also `pull` it to your local machine for use using the command: